eyalroz/gpu-kernel-runner/README.md

     }
 }
 ```
-a suppose that you've also created two files:
+and suppose that we've also created two files:

 * `input_a`, containing the three characters `abc`;
-* `input_b`, containing 3 octets, each with values `03`.
+* `input_b`, containing three octets, each with value `0x04`.

-Now, if you run:
+Now, if we run:
 ```
 kernel-runner \
     --execution-ecosystem cuda \